TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/litecoin-rpc.md

 1. Wallets that generate a new change or receive address for every transaction ("dynamic wallet").
 2. Wallets that reuse the first external address for every transaction ("static wallet").

+Implementation details:
+* Wallets **should** always include the first external address and all addresses with one or more UTXOs, unless they're filtered by `intentions`.
+* Dynamic wallets **should** include minimum 2 unused change and receive addresses.
+Otherwise dapps may have to request [getAccountAddresses](#getAccountAddresses) after every transaction to discover the new addresses and keep track of the user's total balance.
+* Wallets **must** never return more than 20 unused change or receive addresses to avoid breaking the [gap limit](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).

 ### Parameters
 * `Object`
     * `account` : `String` - _(Required)_ The connected account's first external address.